 4. Media Portal

 Media Portal is an open-source media tool designed to convert your PC into a media hub.
-It easily connects to the external devices such as your TV, DVD players, projectors, Blue-ray players and lets you organize the media in a more user-friendly way.
-Currently available only on Windows, Media Portal can run on even on moderately equipped devices.
-Meaning, it is it not a resource-intensive utility.
+It easily connects to external devices such as your TV, DVD players, projectors, Blue-ray players, and lets you organize the media in a more user-friendly way.
+Currently available only on Windows, Media Portal can run even on moderately equipped devices.
+Meaning, it is not a resource-intensive utility.

 This media service is available in two versions, Media Player 1 and Media Player 2.
 Media Player 1 is the older, stable version while Media Player 2 is still in development.
 However, the developers claim that MP2 is stable and being worked upon for further improvements.